-Recruitment, development and assignment of appropriately gualified personnel: One of the key drivers of audit quality is assigning professionals appropriate to the Authority's risks.
-We take great Commitment to Association with care to assign the right people to the right the right clients clients based on a number of factors including their skill set, capacity and relevant experience.
-We have a well developed technical Clear standards Tone at and robust audit infrastructure across the firm that puts us in the top tools a strong position to deal with any emerging issues.
-This includes: Recruitment, - A national public sector technical director development and assignment who has responsibility for co-ordinating our of appropriately qualified response to emerging accounting issues. personnel influencing accounting bodies (such as
+Recruitment, development and assignment of appropriately qualified personnel: One of the key drivers of audit quality is assigning professionals appropriate to the Authority's risks.
+We take great care to assign the right people to the right clients based on a number of factors including their skill set, capacity and relevant

+We have a well developed technical infrastructure across the firm that puts us in a strong position to deal with any emerging issues.
+This includes:

-CIPFA) as well as acting as a sounding board for our auditors.
+A national public sector technical director who has responsibility for co-ordinating our response to emerging accounting issues, influencing accounting bodies (such as CIPFA) as well as acting as a sounding board for our auditors.

-- A national technical network of public sector audit professionals is established that meets on a monthly basis and is chaired by our national technical director.

-- All of our staff have a searchable data base, Accounting Research Online, that includes all published accounting standards, the KPMG Audit Manual Guidance as well as other relevant sector specific publications, such as the Audit Commission's Code of Audit Practice.

-- A dedicated Department of Professional Practice comprised of over 100 staff that provide support to our audit teams and deliver our webbased quarterly technical training.
+- -A national technical network of public sector audit professionals is established that meets on a monthly basis and is chaired by our national technical director. - -All of our staff have a searchable data base, Accounting Research Online, that includes all published accounting standards, the KPMG Audit Manual Guidance as well as other relevant sector specific publications, such as the Audit Commission's Code of Audit Practice. - -A dedicated Department of Professional Practice comprised of over 100 staff that provide support to our audit teams and deliver our webbased quarterly technical training.